denevell/Natch-Android/README.md

 ### Testing to do

 * Test memory consumption
+* Test can see author / date
+* Test back indicator on posts page
 * Test long click on first item in list thread listview
-* Tech task: Unit tests from gradle
 * See if I can tests gcm notifications
 * Test duplicate registers.
+* Tech task: Unit tests from gradle

 ### Refactoring